erikh/saturn/README.md

 # saturn: a calendar for CLI nerds

+**NOTE:** all docs here chase the `main` branch features.
+If you want docs for a specific version, go to the `README` for the appropriate tag.

-This is all still very new and should be treated as such.
-It is strongly suggested that if you like where this is heading, that you come to the issues list and voice your ideas and concerns.
-I have personally been using saturn for several weeks alongside Google Calendar (for more complicated situations) with few issues outside of things that happen when developing software normally.
+If you like the application, come to the issues list and voice your ideas and concerns.
+I have personally been using `saturn` and `sui` for some time alongside Google Calendar (for more complicated situations) with few issues outside of things that happen when developing software normally.

 Saturn provides you with a CLI interface to calendaring much in the way [taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) does with